Editorial Standards

 - Enter the payment amount in dollars and cents, then print your names and address exactly as on the return.

-- Write a check or money order payable to “U.S. Treasury,” then add the primary SSN or ITIN, tax year, and “Form 1040” on the memo line.
+- Write a check or money order payable to “United States Treasury,” then add the primary SSN or ITIN, tax year, and “Form 1040” on the memo line.
 Include your phone number.

-- Place the voucher and payment together, not stapled, in the envelope addressed to the correct IRS lockbox for your state.
+- Place the voucher and payment together, not stapled, in the envelope addressed to the correct IRS lockbox for your state, since stapling slows IRS processing and can cause the voucher or check to be detached and lost.

 - If the due date is near, use Certified Mail or another trackable option, and keep your receipt.
 The timely mailing rule treats a proper postmark as on‑time payment.